 How to Make Cake Balls on a Stick

-For a step-by-step video of how to make these cake balls or cake pops see the video below.
-This tutorial is from Julie, who makes roughly 1,000 cake pops a year for various charities.
-She makes them all in her own kitchen and learned what works and what doesn’t.
+See the video below for a step-by-step video of how to make these cake balls or cake pops.
+This tutorial is from Julie, who makes roughly 1,000 cake pops yearly for various charities.
+She makes them all in her own kitchen and learns what works and what doesn’t.

-The basic recipe is below and it makes 30-35 cake pops but make sure to watch the video as she explains near the end how much frosting she uses and how to tell when to add more and when not to.
+The basic recipe is below, and it makes 30-35 cake pops, but watch the video as she explains near the end how much frosting she uses and how to tell when to add more and when not to.

 - Cake mix – any kind, baked according to package directions and cooled slightly